 While Randy understands that the gospel is more than just words, Words are the foundation.
 If believers develop a more robust understanding of the gospel communicated throughout the entirety of the Scriptures, it will give way to a greater passion for mission and ministry to the needs of a lost and dying world.

-Randy currently serves as pastor of Craig Memorial Baptist Church in Stanley, NC.
+Randy has served a pastor of Mariposa Baptist Church in Stanley, NC since March 2017.